reparke/TAC348-Making-Smart-Devices/_lectures/week09/lecture_dc_motors.md

 ## Controlling the Motor Direction

-* Setting the direction is done by changing the two input pins to HIGH and LOW separatel
+* Setting the direction is done by changing the two input pins to HIGH and LOW separately
   * Ex: `AI1 = HIGH` and `AI2 = LOW` is one direction
   * Ex: `AI1 = LOW` and `AI2 = HIGH` is other direction
 * Setting them both to LOW means stopping the motor